benjamingarzon/LHconnectivity/doc/plan.rst

 PLAN

   WORKDIR = /home/share/LeftHand/LHConnectivity

-# change events by data
+# confounds in aroma or in niftimasker
 ** organize_data_Stockholm.sh
 **  organize_data_Berlin.sh
- - Rename data as BIDS
+x - Rename data as BIDS

 ** do_preprocessing.py
- - Average all T1s for each subject longitudinal
- - Run FIX or AROMA?
+x - Average all T1s for each subject longitudinal x - Run FIX or AROMA? x - Register x - Get confounds
- - Register
- - Get confounds
-   - Friston 24
+x - Friston 24
    - do I need to remove white matter and CSF signal ?